 Certified Life Coach

 Reiki Master Teacher

-I am an ordained interfaith minister and have been a transformational life coach for ten years.
-While my most recent occupation involved executive management, I have assumed many roles throughout my life, all of which shared a common thread: I genuinely love helping people live their lives consciously and with a sense of purpose.
-Long before ever hearing the term “death doula” or “end-of-life doula,” I was innately drawn to serving in that role.
+I am an Ordained Interfaith Minister and have been a transformational life coach for ten years.
+While my most recent occupation involved executive management, I have assumed many roles throughout my life, all of which shared a common thread: I genuinely love helping people to lead conscious, purposeful lives.
+And long before ever hearing the term “death doula” or “end-of-life doula,” I was innately drawn and connected to that vocation.

 Over the years, I have had the honor of serving many at the end of life, each experience unique and profoundly beautiful.
-My first experiences began during my Senior year at Conval High School.
-I was President of the Rotary Interact Club, which is based on the Rotary credo of “service above self.”
-Having worked as a Dietary Aide at the then Pheasant Wood Nursing Home, I had gotten to know many residents there, especially in the dining room.
-Many never left their rooms, and I learned some did not have family visiting.
-So, I developed a community service plan to spend time with residents who could not leave their rooms – some of them facing end of life without their families nearby.
-I spent most of my Senior year there and found it rewarding and humbling, especially as some of “my residents” passed on.
+My first experiences began during my Senior year at Conval High School, when I was President of the Interact Club.
+While working as a Dietary Aide at Pheasant Wood Nursing Home after school, I had gotten to know many residents there, especially in the dining room.
+However, I knew that many never left their rooms, and I learned some rarely, if ever had family visit.
+So, I developed an Interact community service project which enabled students to spend time with residents who could not leave their rooms.
+Many of them were facing end of life without any family or visitors.
+I spent most of my senior year there each week and found it deeply rewarding.

 While I was in college at Keene State, I was at the hospital bedside of my dear great aunt on her final day.
 I held her hand and sang songs to her, including one of her favorites, “Be Still, My Soul” (Finlandia).
 The nurse told me she probably wouldn’t be able to hear me, but tears rolled down my great aunt’s cheeks while I sang.
 This was goodbye, and it was all going to be okay.
 I felt a deep sense of awe and peace, knowing I was with her while she was in that liminal space between “here and there.”